jimjam-slam/icuc11-workshop-dataviz/.devcontainer/welcome.md

 You've opened the workshop cloud environment!

-There are two fils we're going to use today:
+There are two files we're going to use today:

 [`slides/slides.qmd`](/slides/slides.qmd) is the content of the slides that I'll present.
 If you'd like to follow along with them, open the file and click the "Render" button up the top right.